What is Agile Marketing?

 Scrums, also known as standups, is the daily project management process for sprints, designed to increase alignment within the team and improve communication within the organization.
 During a scrum meeting, the team discusses what they’re working on, where they are in the process and the roadblocks they encountered.

-Daily scrums break down sprints into smaller, more manageable pieces, rather than looking at it in a bigger picture.
+Daily or weekly scrums break down sprints into smaller, more manageable pieces, rather than looking at it in a bigger picture.
 This helps the team determine what workflows are more efficient, so they can improve it accordingly.

 Scrum meetings should be very short and direct, at approximately 15 to 20 minutes (which is obviously why they’re called standups).
 This meeting should not be considered as a reporting session, but as a way for the team to identify and overcome the challenges, they’re facing.